 If a property is complete but not occupied

 If the property is complete, the council will serve a completion notice on the owner as soon as is reasonably practicable.
 A completion notice cannot be backdated, even if the property has been completed for some time.

 New properties, whether newly constructed or created by conversion, which are unoccupied and substantially unfurnished will be subject to a full charge when it is brought onto the council tax list.

 If the property becomes occupied

-- If you disagree with a completion notice, you should appeal within 28 days of the date the Construction Notice is serviced.
-Appeals forms are available from the Valutation Tribunal Service.
+- If you disagree with a completion notice, you should appeal within 28 days of the date the construction notice is serviced.
+Council tax completion notice appeals includes the appeal form and tells you about the process.

-- The appeal must be made in writing, stating the grounds for the appeal and should be accompanied by a copy of the Completion Notice that has been issues to you.
+- You must state the grounds for the appeal and should accompany it with a copy of the completion notice that has been issued to you.

-This informaion is a general guide and is not a substitute for the relevant statutes and regulations.
+This information is a general guide and is not a substitute for the relevant statutes and regulations.